 For more than 25 years, Margaret’s practice has focused on complex business and employment law litigation for both private and public sector clients.
 As a skilled trial lawyer, she has tried, arbitrated, and mediated a multitude of high-dollar commercial litigation disputes, as well as hundreds of employment cases, including wrongful termination, whistle-blower, discrimination, breach of contract, fraud, protection of trade secrets, non-competition, and related business torts in state and federal courts across the United States.

-From 1993-2003, Margaret served as Senior Counsel for Aon Corporation, an NYSE-listed international financial services corporation, where Margaret handled a wide array of legal and business duties, including representing the company in litigation, ensuring corporate compliance, managing and overseeing company investigations related to workplace issues, government inquiries, and third-party subpoenas; counseling and training business partners in proactive risk management as well as participating in strategic recommendations and actionable business solutions.
+From 1993-2003, Margaret served as Senior Counsel for Aon Corporation, an NYSE-listed international financial services corporation, where Margaret handled a wide array of legal and business duties, including representing the company in litigation, defending hundreds of insurance broker E&O cases, ensuring corporate compliance, managing and overseeing company investigations related to workplace issues, government inquiries, and third-party subpoenas; counseling and training business partners in proactive risk management as well as participating in strategic recommendations and actionable business solutions.

 Margaret also represents employers before administrative agencies such as the Equal Employment Opportunity Commission, the Department of Fair Employment and Housing, and the California Department of Labor.
 She also advises employers in a wide variety of personnel issues including employee discipline and terminations, personnel policies, reductions in force, compliance issues, as well as day-to-day personnel matters.
 Margaret has represented both private and public sector employers in workplace investigations, including investigations of high-ranking senior management officials relating to complaints of discrimination, harassment, disparate treatment, fraud, and various other employment/personnel issues.